Probability and statistics for Data Analysis

 How will I be taught, and will there be any work outside the class?

 We will use a mixture of presentation, discussion and problem-solving in class.

 Are there any other costs?
 Is there anything I need to bring?

-There are no other costs.
-A pen and notepad for note taking.
+There are no additional costs.
+A pen and paper to take notes.